hashicorp/terraform-website/content/source/docs/enterprise-beta/workspaces/index.html.md

 encapsulates a Terraform configuration, Terraform state, variables, and run history.

-It is recommended that organizations break down large monolithic environments into smaller workspaces, then delegate and access control those workspaces.
-For example, a "Production" environment could be split into "networking-prod", "app1-prod", "monitoring-prod" workspaces, each with separate teams managing them.
-This is similar to the structure of splitting monolithic applications into smaller microservices, which enables teams to make changes in parallel.
+We recommend that organizations break down large monolithic environments into smaller workspaces, then delegate permissions and responsibilities for those workspaces.
+For example, a "Production" environment could be split into "networking-prod", "app1-prod", "monitoring-prod" workspaces, each with separate teams managing each.
+Much like splitting monolithic applications into smaller microservices, this enables teams to make changes in parallel.